nihesh/BookIT/BookIT_client/README.txt

 Setup procedure for mac systems

-Double click BookIT.app file to execute the application
+Double click BookIT.jar file to execute the application using java jar executor

 --------------------------------------------------------------------------------------------------------------